 - 3 1/2 cups all-purpose flour , then more as needed

 - Good quality extra-virgin olive oil and freshly ground black pepper

-Gently brush tops of rolls evenly with 1 Tbsp whisked egg.
+- Gently brush tops of rolls evenly with 1 Tbsp whisked egg.
 Bake in preheated oven until tops are golden brown, about 23 - 26 minutes.
-Serve warm, reheat before serving as necessary.
+Serve warm with olive oil mixed with black pepper.
+Reheat before serving as necessary.